-Deborah Kip and four of her children are shown on a terrace elaborately appointed with entwined caryatids who support a bower, a setting that indicates the status of the family group.
-Further richness is evident in Deborah Kip's elegantly embroidered skirt and lustrous blouse and cap.
-Perched on the back of her chair is a blue-gray parrot, a symbol of aristocratic wealth and an allusion, in Christian art, to the perfect mother, the Virgin Mary.
-At the rear George holds back a curtain; Elizabeth, dressed entirely in black, is serene and composed; and Susan rests her arms on her mother's knee and tilts her head, returning our gaze.
-Despite the elegant setting and the bravura brushwork, Rubens controlled the composition so that we are not allowed to lose sight of the tender relationship between a mother and her children.
+Deborah Kip and four of her children are shown on a terrace elaborately appointed with entwined caryatids that support a bower, a setting that points to the family's elevated status.
+Their prosperity is also evident in Deborah Kip's elegantly embroidered skirt and lustrous blouse and cap.
+Perched on her chair is a blue-gray parrot, a symbol of aristocratic wealth and an allusion in Christian art to the Virgin Mary, the perfect mother.
+As she holds the baby on her lap, son George holds back a curtain; Elizabeth, dressed entirely in black, is serene and composed; and Susan rests her arms on her mother's knee and returns our gaze.
+Despite the elegant setting and the bravura brushwork, Rubens controlled the composition so that the tender relationship between the mother and her children remains the focus.

 Marks and Labels